giftdavid101/Loan-Prediction/README.md

 # Loan-Prediction

-Goal:
+Goal

-..........To simplify the decision making process and  build a ..........sound model for predicting  credit scores.
+          Simplify decision making process and  build a sound model for predicting  credit scores.